MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 The Wyld Tea in the famous Dandelyan bar at the Mondrian has a more botanical theme and serves cocktails to accompany your experience.

-Although the atmosphere will be different depending where you go for High Tea, the outcome will be the same: you will have more food than you know what to do with!
+Although the atmosphere will be different depending on where you go for High Tea, the outcome will be the same: you will have more food than you know what to do with!
 A three-tier display will be presented with many different kinds of finger sandwiches to choose from.
-However, you also need to have your scones, with your cream and preserves.
+However, you also need to have your scones with your cream and preserves.
 Finally, you have sweets; all kinds, delicately decorated and detailed.
-Most important is the tea itself, locations usually provide a wide selection of flavors.
+Most important is the tea itself.
+Locations usually provide a wide selection of flavors.
 This will definitely hold you over until a later dinner!